thegetty/bronze-guidelines/content/intro.md

 -   can withstand the molten metal coursing through it;

--   has sufficient {% def "bronze" %} integrated into the mold design and/or in its makeup to assist in the escape of air and gases to ensure that these do not stay trapped in the metal;
+-   has sufficient {% def "porosity" %} integrated into the mold design and/or in its makeup to assist in the escape of air and gases to ensure that these do not stay trapped in the metal;

 -   can be broken down.
 Ideally it will be just strong and cohesive enough to withstand the casting process, but easy to remove from the cast (note: this is not the case with a ceramic shell).